Parl-Network/parl-node/README.md

 # ZYTEX
 All rights reserved to Xelis.

-Zytex is the fist fork of Xelis : A blockchain made in Rust and powered by Tokio, using account model.
+Zytex is the first fork of Xelis : A blockchain made in Rust and powered by Tokio, using account model.

 To learn more, join our discord : https://discord.gg/zytex